jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 green: make it pass
 ====================

-I add an ``assertRaises`` context and indent the failing line to place it within the context to make the test pass
+I will add an ``assertRaises`` context and indent the failing line to place it within the context to make the test pass

 .. code-block:: python